danjool/monogon/public/mogolom/mogolom.md

 MOGOLOM (Monogon's Optimize Golem of Layouts of Mermaid) is a specialized tool that automatically improves the visual clarity of Mermaid.js flowcharts by:

-- Reducing edge-to-edge intersections (where lines cross each other)
+- Reducing where lines cross each other
-- Minimizing edge-to-node intersections (where lines pass through nodes)
+- Minimizing where lines pass through nodes
-- Preserving the semantic structure and meaning of your diagrams
+- Preserving the semantic structure and meaning of diagrams
-- Providing a modern, user-friendly interface for diagram optimization
+- Providing a plain, effective proof-of-concept interface for diagram optimization

 ## How It Works